Looking to make some tasty beef jerky to snack on? Making beef jerky is quite easy–as long as you pick the right meats!

 Here at TheGrillingDad we are here to help.

-What Are the Best Meats for Beef Jerky?
+What is the Best Beef for Jerky?

 When making jerky, you will want to buy top round, bottom round, lifter, or pectoral cuts.
-These aren’t the only cuts of meat you can use, however, as any cut that is lean and full of flavor has the potential to make delicious jerky.
+These aren’t the only cuts of meat you can use, however, as any cut that is lean and full of flavor has the potential to make delicious beef jerky.

-- Amount of Fat
+• Amount of Fat

-- Marbling
+• Marbling

-- Cost
+• Cost

 Read below to find out more about each of these aspects when it comes to choosing a cut of meat to make jerky.